Bittyworld/BittyWorld/README.md

 BittyWorld is a cutting-edge Web3 social gaming platform built on the Solana blockchain.
 Players can create decentralized rooms—no central server required—supporting up to eight players per room, with multiple rooms running concurrently.
 Engage in dynamic 2D battles, wield diverse weapons, and traverse multi-terrain, switchable maps.
 The platform features:

 - **Decentralized Multiplayer Battles**: Peer-to-peer room creation, real-time action, and customizable game settings.
-- **Dynamic $BIT Token Rewards**: Earn through victories, social engagement, and referrals, with a transparent buyback mechanism.
+- **Dynamic $BITTY Token Rewards**: Earn through victories, social engagement, and referrals, with a transparent buyback mechanism.
 - **Vibrant Social Layer**: Real-time all-channel chat, leaderboards, and cross-platform sharing.
 - **Fair Launch**: 100% Pump.fun fair launch, no presale or team allocation—community-driven from day one.
 - **Solana-Powered**: High throughput, low fees, and on-chain transparency for all gameplay and rewards.